theripper93/theripper-premium-hub/premium-changelogs/simple-quest.md

 ## Version 2.5.5
+- secret can now be visible to all owners instead of gm only

+## Version 2.5.5
 - Fixed issue with history beeing shared between worlds.
 This will reset your current history

 ## Version 2.5.4